Which Area of New York Should You Stay in for Sightseeing?

 See the best of NYC with The New York Pass®

-Entry to many of these popular New York attractions and activities are included on The New York Pass®.
+Entry to many of these popular New York attractions is included on The New York Pass®.
 Used by over 3.5 million travelers, the New York Pass is the ultimate sightseeing pass, which includes admission to 90+ attractions, fast track entry at select attractions, a free guidebook, & much more.

 Learn more about the New York Pass benefits & how to save up to 50% off attractions.